austinbillings/supergulp/README.md

 }
 ```

 Your tasks should be kept as separate javascript files in a directory of your choosing.
-By default, Supergulp checks the `./gulp` directory based on wherever your gulpfile is.
+By default, Supergulp checks the `./gulp` directory relative to your gulpfile.

 Every file in the directory should use `module.exports` to export a function that takes the following arguments, and within which you can define one or a million gulp tasks.